-Following the structure of the TF-CBT model, the therapist meets individually with the teen each week to complete the above (and other supplemental) treatment activities.
-Then the therapist meets with the parent individually to work with the caretaker on the same component, to teach him/her the skills to support the teen at home and for the caretaker to process his/her own feelings about the trauma.
-Sharing the activities completed by the teen in the workbook can be a helpful way to work with the parent on the treatment components, in addition to supplemental resources geared toward parents.
-Parents usually appreciate seeing their adolescent's artwork and writing, and sharing these provides the opportunity for the therapist to increase the parent's empathy and understanding of the teen's experience.
-Use your clinical judgment if the teen does not want you to share a particular page with a parent right away or if sharing is contraindicated in any way.
-Some games or activities may be used during conjoint sessions in which the teen and parent can practice and share together.
-For example, teens may enjoy teaching their caretaker the relaxation games (Page 8) or the Feelings Charades game (Page 12) and playing together in session.
+Following the structure of the TF-CBT model, the therapist meets individually with child each week to complete the above (and other supplemental) treatment activities.
+Then the therapist meets with the parent individually to work with the caretaker on the same component, to teach him/her the skills to support the child at home and for the caretaker to process his/her own feelings about the trauma.
+Sharing the activities completed by the child in the workbook each week can be a helpful way to work with the parent on the treatment components, in addition to supplemental resources geared toward parents.
+Parents usually appreciate seeing their children's artwork and writing, and sharing these provides the opportunity for the therapist to increase the parent's empathy and understanding of the child's experience.
+The children also generally like the fact that their parents will get to see their work.
+Again, use your clinical judgment if the child does not want you to share a particular page with a parent right away or if sharing is contra-indicated in any way.
+Some games or activities may be used during conjoint sessions in which the child and parent can practice and share together.
+For example, children may enjoy teaching their caretaker the Belly Breathing games (Page 8) or the Feelings Charades game (Page 12) and playing together in session.
 It is important to have caretakers involved in the safety component (Pages 27-28).
 Again, flexibility is important!

-Homework activities can be assigned each week for the teen, caretaker, or dyad at the discretion of the therapist.
+Homework activities can be assigned each week for the child, caretaker, or dyad at the discretion of the therapist.
 The workbook includes a relaxation activity that is labeled as homework (it can also be taught or practiced in session) and recommends daily practice of the deep breathing techniques.
-You may create games for the dyad to play as homework, assign thought logs, etc. Use your imagination, and tap into the individual teen's strengths and interests when planning your interventions.
+You may create games for the dyad to play as homework, assign thought logs, etc. Use your imagination, and tap into the individual child's strengths and interests when planning your interventions.